 Ruck Weight Calculator

-Calculate the optimal weight for your rucksack based on your body weight, fitness level, and experience.
-This tool helps prevent injury while maximizing performance during rucking activities.
+Calculate the optimal weight to carry in your rucksack based on your body weight, fitness level, and rucking goals for safe and effective training.

 How to Use This Calculator